Allergen management

 Possible control measures include

 2. separation in time (planning).
-The takes place in as large batches as possible, and the production sequence depends on the allergens (least amount of allergens first).
+The production takes place in as large batches as possible, and the production sequence depends on the allergens (least amount of allergens first).

 4. cleaning and , checking using swabs, testing.
 The method is dependent on risk analysis (potential contamination above limit values).